OpenTermsArchive/contrib-versions/Evernote/Terms of Service.md

 If any provision of these Terms of Service is found by a court of competent jurisdiction to be invalid, the parties nevertheless agree that the court should endeavor to give effect to the parties’ intentions as reflected in the provision, and the other provisions of the Terms of Service remain in full force and effect.

 What Do I Do If I Think I Have a Claim Against Evernote?
-Let us Know About Your Complaint.
+LET US KNOW ABOUT YOUR COMPLAINT.

-We want to know if you have a problem so we encourage you to contact our Customer Support team (click on the "Support Home" link at the bottom of the Evernote homepage) if you have any concerns with respect to the operation of the Service or any Evernote Software, as we want to ensure that you have an excellent experience.
+We want to know if you have a problem so we encourage you to contact our Customer Support team if you have any concerns with respect to the operation of the Service or any Evernote Software, as we want to ensure that you have an excellent experience.

-Initiating a Formal Claim.
+INITIATING A FORMAL CLAIM.

 If you conclude that we have not satisfied your concern and that you must pursue legal action, you agree that your claim must be resolved by the processes set forth in these Terms.
 Evernote provides the Service to you on the condition that you accept the dispute resolution provisions described below, so if you initiate any claim against Evernote in any other manner, you shall be in violation of these Terms and you agree that Evernote shall be entitled to have such action dismissed or otherwise terminated and you agree to reimburse Evernote for its reasonable costs incurred in defending against such improperly initiated claim.
 You agree that prior to initiating any formal proceedings against Evernote, you will send us a notice to our attorneys at legal notice AT Evernote DOT com and state that you are providing a “Notice of Dispute.”
 Upon receipt of a Notice of Dispute, you and we shall attempt to resolve the dispute through informal negotiation within sixty (60) days from the date the Notice of Dispute is sent.
 If the dispute remains unresolved, either you or we may initiate formal proceedings according to these Terms.